kiwix/kiwix-desktop/README.md

 =============

 The Kiwix-desktop is a view/manager of zim files for GNU/Linux and Windows.
-You can download and view your zim files as you which.
+You can download and view your zim files as you wish.

 Disclaimer
 ----------